hmcfabfive/coconut-tutorial/Pattern-matching.md

     else:
         raise TypeError("item not recyclable")
 ```
-As you can see above, we feed the parameter "recyclable" into the case-match statement.
-Then each "match" line assesses how to handle "recyclable" based on its properties.
-In this example, pattern matching wasn't very effective.
-But stay tuned to see what you can really use pattern matching for!
+As you can see above, we feed the parameter "recyclable" into what is known as a case-match statement.
+Each "match" line assesses how to handle "recyclable" based on its properties.
+In this example, pattern matching wasn't very effective, and had the same effect as just using if statements.
+But stay tuned to see some cases where pattern matching is really powerful!
 ***
 ### Numbers!

-Where pattern matching really shines is with numbers.
-Now that you know basically what pattern matching does, let's apply it to factorials.
+Pattern matching really shines when it is used with numbers and functions.
+Let's see this in action by applying it to factorials.

 A factorial, written as "x!" is equal to the product of all the numbers leading up to and including x.
 So 5! = 5*4*3*2*1.
 As a rule, 0!=1.

 How, then, can pattern matching help us solve this?
 Well, we know that when x=0, x!=1.
-And for all other numbers, x!=x*(x-1)! .
-So we can write a pattern matching statement to help us solve factorials:
+And for all other numbers, x!=x*(x-1)!
+With this in mind, we can write a pattern matching statement to help us solve factorials:
 ```
 def factorial(x):
     """Compute x! where x is an integer >= 0."""